UQ-PAC/BASIL/readme.md

 ### Local Development

 The tool is a Scala project, and is therefore OS-independent, but is only tested under linux.

+The protobuffer compiler is required to build the project (due to ddisasm), this can be installed as the apt `protobuf-compiler` package, or from [here](https://protobuf.dev/downloads/).

 Furthermore, lifting input files from a given AArch64 binary is Linux-specific, and all commands given are for Linux.
 On Windows, WSL2 may be used to run any Linux-specific tasks, but it is less thoroughly tested.